aniketsinharoy/SAP-CAPM-CRUD-Operations/README.md

 # Getting Started

-Welcome to your new project.
+Welcome to the introduction to CRUD Operations in SAP CAPM.

 It contains these folders and files, following our recommended project layout: